Midnighter84/yt-summaries/README.md

 - `main.py`: The main entry point for running the summarizer.
 - `core.py`: Contains the core logic for downloading, transcribing, and summarizing.
 - `storage.py`: Handles saving and loading of files (audio, transcripts, summaries, and metadata).
+- `html_generator.py`: Contains the logic for generating the styled HTML summary pages.
 - `data/`: The default directory for storing cached files, including:
     - `audio/`: Downloaded audio files.
     - `transcripts/`: Transcribed text.